|

 in v4, the PIC firmware includes built-in

-for a 5MHz OCXO.
-Previously, the frequency had
+support for a 5MHz OCXO.
+Previously, the

-to be specified at PIC
+frequency had to be specified at PIC programming

-programming time.
+time.

-appreciate reading
+I would appreciate reading

-the experimenters who build this project.
-This
+back from the experimenters who build

-will allow me to
+this project.
+This will allow me to improve this

-improve this page by providing additional
+page by providing additional clarification if

+necessary.
 Thanks!

 USER